 However, Washington may have to crack down on its marijuana industry too.
 A leaked scientific report from Washington recom-mends raising the age requirement for high-potency products to 25.

 The battle cry of the Soros model is social justice and turning the moniker “War on Drugs” into a problem.
-Helped by the financier’s pet project, the Drug Policy Alliance, it ignores individual and societal consequences like traffic deaths, mental illness and addiction.
-It works very well on voters who want to aid the cause of social justice, a term that is popular today.
+Helped by the Drug Policy Alliance, it ignores individual and societal consequences like traffic deaths, mental illness and addiction.
+It works very well on voters who want to aid the cause of social justice, a term that is popular but vague.
+(Soros heavily funded the Drug Policy Alliance and brought it into the powerful position it holds today.)

 Politicians in opposition: Nancy Mace vs. Cory Booker